lrytz/scala-lang/blog/_posts/2016-07-04-trait-method-performance.md

 Note that C2 performs other speculative optimizations than profile-based inlining, for example profile-based branch elimination.

+// The most important improvement that C2 has is actually a good register allocator.
+The one in C1 is "fast and dirty"

 ## Understanding the performance regression